-Southeastern Public Library System of Oklahoma (SEPLSO) recognizes the value of institutional knowledge and experience held by long-term employees.
+Southeast Oklahoma Library System (SEOLS) recognizes the value of institutional knowledge and experience held by long-term employees.
 Additionally, retention of high-performing employees reduces the cost of employee turnover and enhances corporate competitiveness.
-Equally, employees who have retired from employment with SEPLSO are ambassadors of goodwill in the marketplace.
+Equally, employees who have retired from employment with SEOLS are ambassadors of goodwill in the marketplace.